 Directors who are not employees of the Company receive grants of stock options under the Company's 1991 Stock Option Plan for Non-Employee Directors and Consultants.
-Each such director receives 2,000 stock options annually.
-If the shareholders of the Company approve the amendment described under "Amendment of Stock Option Plans-1991 Stock Option Plan for Non-Employee Directors and Consultants", new directors who are not employees of the Company will have the option at the beginning of each Director term to receive as additional compensation for serving on the Board of Directors either cash consideration of \$30,000 per year during the term such non-employee serves as a director or a one-time grant of 12,000 stock options under the Company's 1991 Stock Option Plan for Non-Employee Directors and Consultants.
+New directors who are not employees of the Company will have the option at the beginning of each Director term to receive as additional compensation for serving on the Board of Directors either an annual cash payment of \$30,000 during the term such non-employee serves as a director, a one-time grant of 12,000 stock options under the Company's 1991 Stock Option Plan for Non-Employee Directors and Consultants, or a combination of cash and stock options.
 If the director is appointed to the Board of Directors at any time other than at an annual meeting of shareholders, the director will receive a prorated portion of the annual cash compensation for the period from the date of election or appointment to the Board of Directors until the meeting of the Board of Directors held contemporaneous with the next annual meeting of shareholders.
 If the director elects to receive cash, the first payment will be made at such Board of Directors meeting and the following payments will be made on the date of each annual meeting of shareholders thereafter.
 If the director elects to receive stock options, they will be granted as of the 60th day following such meeting (or if the 60th day is not a business day, on the first business day thereafter).
 The stock options will be granted at the fair market value on the date of grant.
 One-third of the options will vest on each of the second, third and fourth anniversaries of the date of grant.